i-krishna/Datalakes-mesh-fabric-warehouse-mining-OLAP/Data Mining Privacy/Readme.md

 Build your AI Agent or LLM by integrating explainable AI (XAI) frameworks like IBM’s AI Explainability 360 [AIX360](https://github.com/Trusted-AI/AIX360) or others from this [list](https://securing.ai/ai-security/explainable-ai-frameworks/) of Securing AI.

 Adding explainable AI frameworks helps everyone see how models work.
 For example, explainable AI framework could explain why the model flagged a [loan application](https://github.com/Trusted-AI/AIX360/blob/master/examples/tutorials/HELOC.ipynb).
 Such a reasoning built trusts, confidence in decisions and also meets legal requirements such as GDPR.

-It becomes easier for users to ask questions and get trustable answers.
+Such an XAI integration into models makes the model trusthworthy for users to ask questions and get trusted answers.

 [Link to Report](https://github.com/i-krishna/Datawarehouse-Datamining-OLAP/blob/master/Data%20Mining%20Privacy/CRISP-DM%20and%20Laws%20of%20Data%20Mining%20Review.pdf )